Tan Chuan-Jin

-Tan Chuan-Jin (陈川仁 (Tân Chhoan-jîn, Chén Chuānrén); born 10 January 1969) is a Singaporean former politician and brigadier-general.
-A former member of the governing People's Action Party (PAP), he served as Speaker of Parliament between 2017 and 2023, and the Member of Parliament (MP) for Marine Parade Group Representation Constituency (GRC) from 2011 to 2023.
+Tan Chuan-Jin (born 10 January 1969) is a Singaporean former politician and brigadier-general.
+A former member of the governing People's Action Party (PAP), he served as Speaker of Parliament between 2017 and 2023, and a Member of Parliament (MP) for Marine Parade Group Representation Constituency (GRC) from 2011 to 2023.

 He also served as Minister for Manpower between 2014 and 2015, and Minister for Social and Family Development between 2015 and 2017.

 Prior to his appointment to the Cabinet, he served as a Senior Minister of State and Acting Minister between 2012 and 2014.
 Tan also served as President of the Singapore National Olympic Council between 2014 and 2023.

 In July 2023, both Tan and Cheng Li Hui resigned from Parliament and the PAP after admitting to a years-long extramarital affair with each other.
 Tan resigned as an MP, the Speaker of Parliament and a member of the PAP on 17 July.
 His division was temporarily covered by Edwin Tong, fellow MP for Marine Parade GRC.